witnet/documentation/smart-contracts/witnet-data-feeds/using-witnet-data-feeds.md

 print("> latestUpdateStatus:", valueFor[2])
 ```

-The Price Router contract offers also a series of methods that can be used to list the currency pairs that are currently maintained by the Witnet Foundation, as well as their human-readable captions, and the Price Feed contracts currently serving updates for each one of them.
+The **`WitnetPriceRouter`** contract offers a series of methods that can be used to list the currency pairs that are currently maintained by the Witnet Foundation, as well as their human-readable captions, and the Price Feed contracts currently serving updates for each one of them.

 {% content-ref url="api-reference.md#IWitnetPriceRouter" %} Pepito el de los palotes {% endcontent-ref %}